okwany-moses/okwany-moses/README.md

 Why I built it: To save time.
 Opening dozens of Word files just to click "Save As PDF" over and over is a waste of energy.
 Coolest feature: It handles massive folders all at once without messing up the original document formatting.

 🧰 Tech StackCategory
-What I Use
+What I Use:
 Languages - Python 3.x, JavaScript, SQL
 Tools - GitHub, Android Debug Bridge (ADB)
 Focus Areas - System Administration, File Automation, API Integrations